jbakse/compform_site/content/sound/index.md

 ## Coding Challenges

-- In the Drum Kit example, switch the samples used to play the beat.
+### Modify the Drum Kit Example{difficulty}

+1. Switch around the samples used to play the beat.{easy}
-- Change the timing to create a more complex beat.
+1. Change the timing to create a more complex beat.{medium}

+### Modify the Drum Kit Example

-- In the Bounce example, add a drum sound when the ball bounces.
+1. Add a drum sound when the ball bounces.{medium}
-- Add a little randomness to the playback rate of the sound each time the ball bounces.
-This little trick can add some realism to sound effects.
+1. Add a little randomness to the playback rate of the sound each time the ball bounces.
+This little trick can add some realism to sound effects.{hard}
+   {continue}

 </div>